UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     has a guaranteed isolated project environment.

-When you login to Bianca's shared network,
+When you login to Bianca's shared network, you will get a message of your project's login node status.
-Bianca looks for your private virtual project cluster.
+It can be `up and running` or `down`.
-If it is not yet present, the virtual cluster is started, which may take some minutes.
+If it is `down`, the virtual cluster is started, which may take some minutes.

  3. Type your UPPMAX password,